georg199041/BeateUhse-FE-test/README.md

 ##Frontend test for Beate Uhse (Medior/Senior)

-This is a boilerplate repo for the Front-End interview test Please fork this repository and commit the result to a repository of your self
+This is a boilerplate repo for the Front-End interview test.
+Please fork this repository and commit the result to a repository of your own.

 <h4><b><i>In this repo</i></b></h4>